Have you been thinking of starting a blog but just haven’t taken the leap yet?

 When I first started my homeschool blog back in 2012, I knew that I had to find a topic that I was living- every day and every moment.
 Because I was neck deep in the trenches with my kids and homeschooling them, I knew that I could write about this topic a lot.

 I knew that I would be making a commitment to full-time blogging about this topic and that it would stay with me for years down the road.
 I was committed to building a blog around the topic of homeschooling.
+I was able to eventually begin gaining thousands of subscribers and making money on that blog through my digital products and courses.

 It was going to be a major commitment.
 And it truly has been!